Search

 Cases of hantavirus infection contracted in Canada and the United States have been associated with these activities:

-For workers that might be exposed to rodents as part of their normal job duties, employers are required to comply with relevant occupational health and safety regulations in their jurisdiction.
-Typically, employers are required to develop and implement an exposure control plan to eliminate or reduce the risk and hazard of hantavirus in their workplace.
+For workers who might be exposed to rodents as part of their normal job duties, employers are required to comply with relevant occupational health and safety regulations in their jurisdiction.
+Typically, employers are required to develop and implement an exposure control plan to eliminate or reduce the risk of hantavirus in their workplace.

 Back to top

-Attempt to reduce the presence of mice and limit contact with their droppings, urine and saliva by:
+Attempt to reduce the presence of rodents and limit contact with their droppings, urine, and saliva by:

-• Storing food (including pet food), water and garbage in heavy plastic or metal containers with tight fitting lids.
+• Storing food (including pet food) and garbage in heavy plastic or metal containers with no holes and tight-fitting lids.

 • Sealing any holes in structures where mice may enter.